 The musical requires a non-conventional playing space capable of housing multiple moving platforms, which swirl about the audience.

+Bloody Bloody Andrew Jackson and Peter and the Starcatcher Tony nominee Timbers staged the 90-minute production that began previews April 2 and opened to acclaim April 23.
+It has extended four times, with performances now scheduled through July 28.
 Here Lies Love, which centers around the shoe-obsessed First Lady of the Philippines, encourages audiences to wear a comfortable pair of their own footwear for the performance.
 Set within a dance-club atmosphere, theatregoers stand and move with the actors for the duration of the show.
 Dancing is also encouraged.

-Ruthie Ann Miles (Avenue Q, Band Geeks) and Jose Llana (Spelling Bee, Flower Drum Song) co-star as Imelda and Ferdinand Marcos, respectively.
+Ruthie Ann Miles ( Avenue Q, Band Geeks) and Jose Llana ( Spelling Bee, Flower Drum Song) co-star as Imelda and Ferdinand Marcos, respectively.
 The cast also features Renee Albulario, Melody Butiu, Natalie Cortez, Debralee Daco, Joshua Dela Cruz, Kelvin Moon Loh, Jeigh Madjus, Ruthie Ann Miles, Maria-Christina Oliveras, Conrad Ricamora, Trevor Salter and Janelle Velasquez.

 According to the Public, "Within a pulsating dance club atmosphere, David Byrne and Fatboy Slim deconstruct the astonishing journey of Filipina First Lady Imelda Marcos retracing her meteoric rise from childhood to her subsequent descent into infamy and disgrace at the end of the People Power Revolution.
 Here Lies Love is neither a period piece nor a biography, neither a play nor a traditional musical but a wholly immersive theatrical event combining songs influenced by four decades of dance music, adrenaline-fueled choreography, and a remarkable 360-degree scenic and video environment to go beyond Imelda’s near-mythic obsession with shoes and explore the true tragic consequences of power and responsibility."